nccgroup/Cyber-Defence/Intelligence/Exchange/README.md

 # Incident Response

-To engage with our CIRT team due to a breach please contact cirt@nccgroup.com
+To engage with our CIRT due to a breach please contact cirt@nccgroup.com

 NCC Group operates a global incident response division.
 We have incident response teams in the USA, Canada, United Kingdom, Netherlands, Germany, Denmark, Spain, Singapore, Australia and Japan.